innovationOUtside/LLM-playground/to-play-with.md

-by# Running and Tuning LLMs on a Local Device
+# Running and Tuning LLMs on a Local Device

 To date, large language models (LLMs) have typically been offered as a remote service, or required powerful machines on which to run them.